rundeck/rundeck-cli/docs/commands.md

-       purge      - Delete jobs matching the query parameters reschedule - Enable schedule for a job unschedule - Disable schedule for a job
+       purge      - Delete jobs matching the query parameters reschedule - Enable schedule for a job unschedule - Disable schedule for a job forecast   - Get Schedule Forecast for a Job by ID (API v31)

 ## keys